rpm-software-management/dnf/doc/api_cli.rst

  Command Line Interface Hooks
 ==============================

+.. module:: dnf.cli

+:mod:`dnf.cli` is a part of DNF that contains code handling the command line tasks for DNF, like for instance ``dnf install emacs``, and outputs the results to the terminal.
+It is usually of no interest for DNF extension applications, but some parts of it described here can be used by the :doc:`api_plugins` to hook up custom commands.

+.. exception:: CliError

+    Signals a CLI-specific problem (reading configuration, parsing user input, etc.).
+Derives from :exc:`dnf.exceptions.Error`.

 .. class:: dnf.cli.demand.DemandSheet

   Instances are used to track requests of commands and plugins about how CLI should set up/handle other parts of CLI processing that are not under the command's/plugin's direct control.
 The boolean attributes of the sheet can not be reset once explicitly set, doing so raises an :exc:`AttributeError`.